GavinSalcedo/GavinSalcedo/README.md

 JavaScript Apologist and Vim Enthusiast
 ---------------------------------------

-Developer, Musician, and Student of the game
+Developer, Musician, and a Student of the game

 * 🌍  I'm based in Manila, PH
 * ✉️  You can contact me at [gavilan.salcedo@gmail.com](mailto:gavilan.salcedo@gmail.com)